Lollipop (2008 film)

-LolliPop is a 2008 Indian Malayalam-language action comedy film directed by Shafi and written by Benny P. Nayarambalam.
-It stars Prithviraj Sukumaran, Kunchacko Boban, Jayasurya, Roma and Bhavana.
+LolliPop is a 2008 Indian Malayalam-language rom com action film directed by Shafi and written by Benny P. Nayarambalam.
+It stars Prithviraj Sukumaran, Roma Asrani and Bhavana.
 The film was wide released on 21 December 2008 before Christmas Eve.

 Plot

 This is the plot of original version not the cut version.

-The story commences with Panchi, a pickpocket narrating his story to Karunan, a writer.
+The story commences with Pranchi, a pickpocket narrating his story to Karunan, a writer.

-Panchi meets Franco who influenced his life and changed him to be better person.
+Pranchi meets Franco who influenced his life and changed him to be better person.

 Franco is a young man who runs an automobile workshop by the beach.
 His sister Jenny is a college student and they share a close bond.
 Franco's friend Dr. Eby likes Jenny.
 Jenny has an enemy in college, Rose.
 Rose and Jenny argue with each other every time they meet.
 Unknown to Jenny, Franco and Rose are in love, and they are hoping that one day Jenny will come to like Rose.

 At this point, Pranchi enters the story.
 Pranchi tries to pickpocket Franco and is caught red-handed.
 They both reach the police station and due to some confusion, both end up behind bars.
 It is the local priest Adv.
 Fr.
 Kuriakose, doubling as a solicitor, who bails them out.
 Kuriakose asks Franco to be Pranchi's friend and to guide him in the right direction.
 So Pranchi becomes an employee at Franco's workshop.

 Pranchi falls in love with Jenny, but Jenny isn't aware of this nor does she have the same feelings towards him.
 Having made a pact with her brother, she will only marry the guy whom Franco likes and vice versa.
 She starts liking Eby.
 When she tells Franco about her liking he goes to see Eby without Eby knowing about it, only to return and tell his sister that Eby did not impress him.
 Jenny tells Eby this and they sort of break up.

 Jenny learns that Franco and Rose are lovers.
 Jenny feels betrayed.
 Franco feels guilty and with a heavy heart he ends his relationship with Rose.
 When Jenny learns about this she feels sad for both Franco and Rose.
 Jenny meets Rose and patches up with her.
 Meanwhile, Franco meets Eby and informs that he was against his relationship with Jenny only because he is afraid if Jenny learns that she is adopted, not his real sister.
 A fact that only Kuriakose and Eby know.
 Eby happens to be the doctor treating Jenny's real mother at an asylum.